Sally Dominguez: Recognition and awards

 Dominguez's Rainwater HOG modular tank was named one of the USA's Top 10 Green Building Products of 2008 and was awarded a Spark Design Award, also in 2008.
 Sally judges inventions on ABC TV's New Inventors.
 Other professional judging work includes the Wheels Car of the Year awards from 2005 until 2007 and the International Australian Design Award in 2008.
 Dominguez is a 2009 Spark Awards judge.
-In 2012 she was named on of Advance Australia's "50 for the Future" entrepreneurs in the USA.
+In 2012, she was named one of Advance Australia's "50 for the Future" entrepreneurs in the USA.
 Dominguez was also selected as the sustainable resilience expert for IKEA's 2020 Life at Home Report.